Updated: September 2023

-Kimberly B. Arnold (Treasurer): Mrs. Arnold is an independent marketing consultant.
+Kimberly B. Arnold (Treasurer and Vice President): Mrs. Arnold is an independent marketing consultant.
 A Wesleyan University graduate, she received an MBA from the Amos Tuck School of Business Administration at Dartmouth College.
 She has worked for Anderson Consulting and as a Marketing Manager for VISA.
 She lives in Singapore with her husband and is a fourth-generation summer resident of her family camp in Township 27.
 She chairs the DLLT Financial Management Committee.

 Sydney Lea: Mr. Lea was named the seventh poet laureate of Vermont in 2011, after his retirement as a longtime professor in the Master of Arts in Liberal Studies program at Dartmouth College.
 His most recent book and twelfth collection of poetry is No Doubt the Nameless (2016, Four Way Books).
 He is also a novelist, essayist, and editor.
 His tribute to Grand Lake elders, A North Country Life: Tales of Woodsmen, Waters, and Wildlife, was published by Skyhorse in January 2013.
 Lea has taught at Yale University, Wesleyan University, Vermont College, Middlebury College, Franklin College in Switzerland, and the National Hungarian University.
 He founded New England Review in 1977 and edited it till 1989.
 His work has appeared in literary journals and magazines including The New Yorker, The Atlantic, The New Republic, The New York Times, Sports Illustrated, and Virginia Quarterly Review.
 He lives in Newbury, Vermont, and his family resides seasonally on an island in West Grand Lake.